hugodecasta/Concept/notebook.md

 (boolMaster will be used to store data)
 The system can found recurrent keywords and propose to look for them more in detail.

+One great thing to do is not only link keyword litterals to their concepts but also be able to link elements between them maybe with properties (like oriented).
+It would be good also to be able to see the concrete links.